bekiralti/villas-controller-usage-guide/readme.md

 This tutorial will try to show how you can use VILLAScontroller to communicate with a VILLASnode process.
 This document will hopefully not be too technical.
 For a technical documentation please have a look at [with_code_explanation](with_code_explanation/readme.md).

 The goal of this document is to provide a quick entrypoint for someone who is new to the VILLASframework, or a reference point for someone who is already familiar with the VILLASframework.
 The [VILLASframework](https://github.com/VILLASframework) itself consists of more parts than just [VILLAScontroller](https://github.com/VILLASframework/controller) and [VILLASnode](https://github.com/VILLASframework/node).
 However in this document we will solely focus on VILLAScontroller and a little bit of VILLASnode.
-Maybe in future I will extend this tutorial.
-Maybe you will be the one who writes an extensive tutorial for VILLASnode or the other parts of the VILLASframework.
+At least for now ...

+If you encounter any problems following this tutorial, please feel free to open an Issue.
+If you already have a solution please feel free to open a Pull Request.
+I'm more than happy about contributions, so, feel free to open Pull Requests or Issues.

 # Installation